Quantum-limited discrimination of laser light and thermal light: Discussion

 We realized the GK receiver in a proof-of-concept experiment.
 We characterized the pre-displacement and post-displacement PNR detection statistics for both hypotheses, and corroborated with theory.
 We then demonstrated the improvement in the average error probability, by using the ${\bar n}_{\rm S}$-dependent optimized displacement amplitude.
-The experimental data in fig.~\ref{fig:Perr}(a) shows that the error probability improvement provided by the GK receiver is quite robust against fluctuations in the amplitude and phase of the local oscillator (LO) signal used to implement the displacement.
+The experimental data in fig.\ref{fig:setup_data}(d) shows that the error probability improvement provided by the GK receiver is quite robust against fluctuations in the LO amplitude compared to the Kennedy receiver, as the value $\tfrac{d}{d \rm {\bar n}_{\rm LO}}\left(P_{\rm err}^{\rm GK}\right) \longrightarrow 0$ at the optimum operating point.
+Phase mis-match for the Kennedy and GK receivers are analyzed in \cite{chen2012optical} for pure state discrimination.
+We expect that the sensitivity of our discrimination task to phase fluctuations will be reduced, since the measurement result from a thermal state ($\rho_{\rm th}$) is unchanged under fluctuations of the LO beam.

 One important follow on for this work is to extend this receiver concept for the general problem of {\em classifying light}, one that has numerous applications ranging from astronomical imaging, fluorescence microscopy and remote sensing, to tactical applications.
 The first step in doing so is to relax the assumptions on the prior information about the quantum state of the optical signal.
 One possibility to explore is an adaptive receiver where the first stage of the receiver uses a conventional optical receiver (e.g., PNR or homodyne detection) to do partial tomography of the unknown signal, and adapts to a second stage that applies a pre-detection optical transformation (e.g., displacement, and squeezing) that is optimized to the partial knowledge about the signal acquired during the first stage.